Autism

 Diagnosing Autism

 There is no medical test, such as a blood test or brain scan, to diagnose autism.
 Instead, a developmental or general pediatrician, neurologist, psychologist, psychiatrist, or other specialists, will look at a child’s behavior and development to determine both the diagnosis and its severity.
-The standard reference used to diagnose mental and behavioral conditions—including autism—is the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+The standard reference used to diagnose mental and behavioral conditions — including autism — is the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 There are also cases where a child does not meet the diagnostic criteria for autism but will have autistic-like features.

-To meet diagnostic criteria for ASD according to DSM-5, a child must have persistent deficits in each of three areas of social communication and interaction plus at least two of four types of restricted, repetitive behaviors.
-Learn more at Clinical Testing and Diagnosis for Autism Spectrum Disorder | Autism Spectrum Disorder (ASD) | CDC
+To meet diagnostic criteria for autism according to DSM-5, a child must have persistent deficits in each of three areas of social communication and interaction plus at least two of four types of restricted, repetitive behaviors.
+Learn more from the CDC at Clinical Testing and Diagnosis for Autism Spectrum Disorder.

 Treating Autism